 What is Food Quality?

-The Food Quality feature shows you how different foods affect your health and how they should generally be treated as a part of your diet.
-We consider whether the food is highly processed, if it's likely to spike your glucose, and its nutritional quality to give you a more complete picture of how eating that food affects your metabolic health.
+The Food Quality feature shows you how certain foods should be treated based on the following considerations to give you a complete picture of how eating that food affects your metabolic health.

-Food Quality is taken into consideration in your Meal Score.
-Learn more about your Meal Score here.
+Food Quality is a contributing factor in your Meal Score calculations.
+You can learn more about your Meal Score here.

-Keep in mind that Food Quality is based on peer-reviewed research on dietary patterns and trends and is meant to provide general guidance only.
+Food Quality is based on peer-reviewed dietary patterns and trends research and is meant to provide general guidance only.
 It does not endorse a specific diet or lifestyle.

 Food Quality categories

-Enjoy – Foods in this category are whole foods you can feel good about using as the base of your diet.
+Enjoy – Foods in this category are whole foods you can feel good about having as the base for your diet.
 They’re nutritionally dense, unprocessed, and high in vitamins and minerals.
-Examples of “Enjoy” foods are fresh fruit, vegetables, legumes, fish, and lean poultry.
+Examples of “Enjoy” foods include fresh fruit, vegetables, legumes, fish, and lean poultry.

 Avoid – Foods in this category should typically be avoided in your day-to-day life.
-These foods are highly processed and high glycemic, meaning they are low in nutritional quality and will likely have a negative effect on blood glucose.
+These foods are highly processed and high glycemic, meaning they are low in nutritional quality and will likely negatively affect your blood glucose.

-They are typically high in calories, trans fats, added sugars, and/or salt, which can increase the risk of developing health problems such as obesity, diabetes, high blood pressure, and heart disease.
+They are typically high in calories, trans fats, added sugars, and/or salt.
 Examples include processed snacks, sugary drinks, fried foods, candy, pastries, and sweet desserts.
+Eating these foods can increase the risk of developing health problems such as obesity, diabetes, high blood pressure, and heart disease.

 Where to find Food Quality